 Property valuation made a significant jump this year.
-In 2018 the City's valuation was \$103,766,352 and this year the City's valuation is \$109,143,109; an increase of just under 5.2%.
-Several factors go into this increase including higher property values and new development; due, of course, to the strong economic conditions in Oregon and the mid-valley.
+In 2019 the City's valuation was \$109,143,109 and this year the City's valuation is \$115,078,388; an increase of just over 5.4%.
+Several factors go into this increase including higher property values and new development; due, of course, to the strong economic conditions in Oregon and the mid-valley until the pandemic.
+Again, the impact will mostly be felt in the valuation next year and perhaps the following year.